-Procedure to be followed when notification is received that a pupil has a medical condition

-This covers notification prior to admission, procedures to cover transitional arrangements between schools or alternative providers, and the process to be followed upon reintegration after a period of absence or when pupils' needs change.
-For children being admitted to Wood Fold Primary School for the first time with good notification given, the arrangements will be in place for the start of the relevant school term.
+Procedure to be followed when notification is received that a pupil has a medical condition for the first time with good notification given, the arrangements will be in place for the start of the relevant school term.
 In other cases, such as a new diagnosis or a child moving to Wood Fold midterm, we will make every effort to ensure that arrangements are put in place within two weeks.